 The record for number of hours without sleep is 264, that’s 11 days.
 This amazing feat was achieved in 1965 by Randy Gardner, a 17-year-old high school student.
 A Chinese man trying to break the record died after going 11 days without sleep.
 On the other hand a human can go for more than three weeks without food!
 Water, another essential commodity, is a different story with the maximum withdrawal period accepted as being about a week.
 With all the emphasis we place on eating the correct foods, drinking enough liquids, diets and watching what we eat why do we not do the same for something as important as our sleep and the quality of sleep?
 Especially seeing that we would sooner die of inadequate sleep than inadequate food.

 Many people are not aware of the risks of a sleep deficiency.
-In fact, they might not even realize that they are sleep deficient!
+In fact, they might not even realise that they are sleep deficient!
 Even with limited or poor-quality sleep, many individuals think that they can function well.
 Individuals with insomnia find it difficult to fall asleep or stay asleep.
 If you have difficulty sleeping at night you are not alone!
 Some 30-40% of adults indicate some level of insomnia according to the South African Society of Sleep Medicine (SASSM) with 10-15% of individuals indicating that the insomnia is chronic and/or severe.
 It is more common in woman and increases with age.
 If a lack of sleep is starting to affect your concentration, memory or mood you may have a sleeping problem.
-With up to 30-40% of the population suffering from insomnia, that’s a large amount of individuals not getting a good night’s sleep and functioning sub-par!
+With up to 30-40% of the population suffering from insomnia, that’s a large amount of individuals not getting a good night’s rest and functioning sub-par!
 Sleep deprivation is responsible for slower reactivity times and poor memory, in fact after 20 hours without sleep reaction times are similar to those with a 0.08 blood alcohol level!
 This may not only mean that there are a lot of tired people walking around but it can be the reason behind car accidents and many other work related accidents.
-Good sleep is important!

 Drivers aren’t the only ones affected by sleep deficiency with it affecting people in all lines of work, from students, lawyers, pilots, mechanics, health care workers to the person sitting next to or across the table from you right now….
 Subsequently, sleep deficiency is not only harmful on a personal level, but it also can cause large-scale damage.
 Sleep deficiency has played a role in many human errors linked to tragic accidents, such as nuclear reactor meltdowns, grounding of large ships, and aviation accidents.
 (The accident that led to the nuclear power plant explosion at Chernobyl, the worst in history, was ruled to be a result of sleep deprivation by engineers that had been working for 13 hours or more.
 The Exxon Valdez ship running aground and causing the second biggest oil spill in the history of the United States was the result of a tired third mate falling asleep at the wheel).

 You might have thought that insomnia was simply being unable to fall asleep at night.
-It might surprise you to learn that in fact insomnia is defined as an experience of inadequate or poor sleep characterized by one or more of the following: difficulty falling asleep, difficulty maintaining sleep, waking up too early in the morning, nonrefreshing sleep.
+It might surprise you to learn that in fact insomnia is defined as an experience of inadequate or poor sleep characterised by one or more of the following: difficulty falling asleep, difficulty maintaining sleep, waking up too early in the morning, non-refreshing sleep.
 With daytime consequences of: tiredness, lack of energy, difficulty concentrating and irritability.

 A lack or decreased quality of sleep has been linked to a variety of issues including: high levels of anxiety, increased risk of stroke or even premature death!
 Many experts agree that a lack of sleep can also contribute to a greater likelihood of many diseases (due to its effect on immunity).
 All-nighters can decrease our body’s ability to fight colds and flu making us more susceptible to a cold or being unable to recover after a bacterial infection. as the lack of sleep decrease our T-cell counts (the infection fighters in our blood) as well as increasing the levels of markers of stress in the blood.